Scheme Interpreter

 The entire project can be completed with a partner.

-In this project, you will develop an interpreter for a subset of the Scheme language using Python.
-As you proceed, think about the issues that arise in the design of a programming language; many quirks of languages are byproducts of implementation decisions in interpreters and compilers.
+In this project, you will use Python to implement an interpreter for a subset of the Scheme language.
 The subset of the language used in this project is described in the functional programming section of Composing Programs, as well as this language specification and built-in procedure reference.

 Download starter files